jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **Access Control System**: ensuring access to assets is authorized and restricted based on business and security requirements
 - **Access Control Token**: based on the parameters like time, date, day etc a token defines access validity to a system
 - **ADFS**: identity access solution that provides client computers (internal or external to your network) with seamless SSO access to protected Internet-facing applications or services, even when the user accounts and applications are located in completely different networks or orgs
+- **Cache poisoning**: adding content to cache that wasn't an intended element (of say a web page); once poisoned, a legit web doc can call on a cached item, activating the malicious cache
 - **Capability tables**: list privileges assigned to subjects and identify the objects that subjects can access
 - **CAS**: Central Authentication Service (an SSO implementation)
 - **Content-dependent control**: Content-dependent access control adds additional criteria beyond identification and authentication: the actual content the subject is attempting to access; all employees of an org may have access to the HR database to view their accrued sick time and vacation time, but should an employee attempt to access the content of the CIO's HR record, access is denied